saadaosa/ImageAnonymiser/data_volume/README.md

-This is the target folder for the docker voulme mount
+This is the target folder for storing the user boxes/feedback and for the docker volume mount